woocommerce/woocommerce-gateway-stripe/readme.txt

 * Add - Hook to change data for product when using Payment Request Button "wc_stripe_payment_request_product_data".
 * Fix - When checkout form produces an error on mobile, sometimes the blocking mask is not release blocking new input.
 * Fix - On older subscription payments, the ending card number is not shown on the subscriptions table in my account.
+* Fix - Filter to show payment request button on checkout page not working.

 = 4.0.3 - 2018-01-18 =
 * Fix - Pass Stripe source as id instead of object as some sites may conflict with objects being passed.